jbowers85/1-Retrieving_Data/README.md

 # 1-Retrieving_Data

-Methods of retrieving data from various sources in R
+Methods for retrieving data from various sources in R

+## Getting Started

+If using this code within R Studio, collapse all sections by pressing Alt + O for easier navigation between sections.